RallerenP/nordic-motorhome-project/README.md

 * External cleaning

 ### Pick-up and drop-off points
-Nordic motorhomeEntity rentalEntity offers delivery of motorhomeEntity to a location that is most convenient for the customerEntity.
+Nordic motorhome rental offers delivery of motorhome to a location that is most convenient for the customer.
 It is often an airport, but it can be any other location for instance a ferry port or a hotel.
-For pick-up or drop-off outside Nordic motorhomeEntity Rentals office, customerEntity will be charged a transfer cost of 0,70€ per kilometer.
+For pick-up or drop-off outside Nordic motorhome Rentals office, customer will be charged a transfer cost of 0,70€ per kilometer.

 ### Extras
-To make the trip more enjoyable customerEntity can rent accessorEntity such as bike rack, bed linen, child seat, picnic table and chairs etc.
+To make the trip more enjoyable customer can rent accessorEntity such as bike rack, bed linen, child seat, picnic table and chairs etc.

 ### Service and repairs
 After drop-off the Motorhome will be cleaned.
 The auto mechanic checks oil & water etc. If repairs or further service is needed the auto mechanic register this.

 # Your task
-You are hired to develop a new system for Nordic Motorhome Rental that can handle information about motorhomeEntity, rentals and customerEntity.
-For this first version of the system the owners and the staffEntity at Nordic motorhomeEntity Rentals will be the users of the system.
-In a future version of the system the customerEntity should be able to make reservations through a web interface.
+You are hired to develop a new system for Nordic Motorhome Rental that can handle information about motorhome, rentals and customer.
+For this first version of the system the owners and the staff at Nordic motorhome Rentals will be the users of the system.
+In a future version of the system the customer should be able to make reservations through a web interface.

 **Note!
 During the project your ITO teacher represents the owners of Nordic Motorhome Rental**